josemvas/clinterface/README.rst

        choices=['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday'],
        default='Tuesday')

-Choose one or more options
+or launch a dialog to select one or more option:

 .. code-block:: python